-Assessments need to be administered carefully to ensure that all learners are treated fairly, and that results and certification are issued on time to allow learners to progress to their chosen progression opportunities.
+Internal assessment needs to be administered carefully to ensure that all learners are treated fairly, and that results and certification are issued on time to allow learners to progress to chosen progression opportunities.

-Our equality policy requires that all learners should have equal opportunity to access our qualifications and assessments, and that our qualifications are awarded in a way that is fair to every learner.
+Our equality policy requires that all learners should have equal opportunities to access our qualifications and assessments, and that our qualifications are awarded in a way that is fair to every learner.
 We are committed to making sure that: